-factory church painting

-playground community gift
+factory church painting playground community gift

-WHY?

 At every point, the students were asked to explain "WHY?" they had selected a particular metaphor over others.
-The question "WHY?" was essential, as this procedure generated the most interesting and useful vacuum cleaner legend potlatch necklace dance
+THE QUESTION "WHY?"
+WAS ESSENTIAL, as this procedure generated the most interesting and useful information.
+Although the actual type of metaphor chosen was noted, and for some students did yield some interesting patterns, the "WHY?" query was the key to the technique's success since it indicated the respondent's reasoning for choosing a particular metaphor.